RBC Apprentice Programme

 What can I expect at the audition?

-The audition will consist of ballet class followed by learning and presenting company repertoire.
+The apprentice audition will consist of ballet class followed by learning and presenting company repertoire, with a possible pas de deux component.
 Dancers may be eliminated at any point during the audition process.
 (Generally there is an elimination after barre and at the end of class.)
-You do not need to prepare a piece for the audition.
+You do not need to prepare a piece for the apprentice audition.